cvjena/caffe_pp/HowToExtractFeatures.md

 # How To Extract Features using Matlab

 Once you have trained your network, you can use it to predict new images and extract features.
 You probably want to create a deploy.prototxt file from your architecture in order to avoid the image cropping which is done by the image data layer used in training.
 To do so, copy the `train_val.prototxt` and name it `deploy.prototxt`.
-Now remove the image data layer and the accuracy layer at the end, if there is one.
+Now remove the image data layer and the accuracy layer and loss layer at the end, if there is one.
 Similar to the `imagenet_deploy.prototxt` file, insert four lines at the beginning after the net name.
 It should look like:

 ```prototxt
 name: "CaffeNet"